MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/remote-assist/mobile-app/group-calling.md

 A group call is a one-to-one call that call participants can add more participants to.
 A meeting is scheduled via Microsoft Teams or Outlook.
 At this time, Dynamics 365 Remote Assist mobile does not support meetings.

 ### Can Teams mobile users join a group call with Dynamics 365 Remote Assist users?
-Yes, but Teams mobile users will can't add mixed-reality annotations in the shared environment.
+Yes, but Teams mobile users can't add mixed-reality annotations in the shared environment.

 ### Can a Dynamics 365 Remote Assist HoloLens user annotate in another call participant's environment?
 No. They can only add mixed-reality annotations in their own environment and receive mixed-reality annotations from other users.